Uspizig/WifiWallSwitch/README.md

 - 2.7" EInk Epaper with or without Touch Screen... other screens might work as well
 - ESP32 S3 Dual Core Microcontroller with USB OTG, Wifi & BT, Mass Storage Mode.
 - 8 X SK6812 Mini RBG LEDs
-- 8 X Hardware Buttons...REAL BUTTONS with clicky: No Touch Buttons that might not work if you have wet or dirty fingers
+- 8 X Hardware Buttons...REAL BUTTONS with clicks: No Touch Buttons that might not work if you have wet or dirty fingers
 - BOSCH BME680 for eCo2, Temperature, Humidity and Pressure Measurements
-- LSM6DSL Ultra Low Noise MEMS Gyro + Accel for Movement Detection and Earthquake Detection
+- ST LSM6DSL Ultra Low Noise MEMS Gyro + Accel for Movement Detection and Earthquake Detection
 - INMP441 MEMS Microphone for Voice Assistant
 - Socket for MAX98357A I2S Class D Amplifier for Audio Output for Media Player
 - LDR Ambient Light Sensor: Detect the Ambient Light conditions in your room.
 - RTC1: TPL5110 for PowerGateing and low Standby Current
-- RTC2: RV3028 C7 for Ultra Low RTC with Backup Cap lasts 3h
+- RTC2 Option: RV3028 C7 for Ultra Low RTC with Backup Cap lasts 3h
 - Optional: RFM95 LoRa Radio for Desaster Radio (Limitations: May not work together with Microphone)
 - Connector for KNX EIB Smart Home with Nano BCU
 - Connector for Your Own Ideas...
 Several free GPIOs